AugustinMortier/a-profiles/docs/examples.rst

 Examples
 ======================================

 Some basic examples for getting you started using *aprofiles*.
+For more information, check out the :ref:`API`.

 Data reading
 ------------